unrulybeardo/saist/README.md

 It also sets up some important config files, and the script drops you into an editor to check or further edit those files.
 To proceed from nano, just close it (Ctrl + x).
 The files dropped into for editing can be identified in the upper part of nano.

-To run pstins from a base Arch install, run:
+To run pstins from an Arch base install, run:

  wget https://raw.githubusercontent.com/jeffscode/saist/master/pstins && chmod +x pstins